LEARNING NEVER GOES OUT OF STYLE – NOMINATION WINDOW FOR THE ACQUISITION LEADERSHIP CHALLENGE PROGRAM IS OPEN NOW THROUGH 31 JULY

 MAJORS AND LIEUTENANT COLONELS –

-The application window for the Training With Industry (TWI) program will be June 12 – Aug.
+The application window for the Training With Industry (TWI) program is open now through Aug.
 7.

 TWI is a year-long work experience program intended to give top-performing AAW officers extended exposure to industry management techniques, best practices and technological innovations.
 Gain new insights and experience by actively learning and implementing industry practices and procedures within modern corporate America.